InfiniPipe: Elastic Pipeline Parallelism for Efficient Variable-Length Long-Context LLM Training: Experiments

 \subsubsection{Workloads}

-As transformer is the predominant architecture of LLM, we evaluate \name to train GPT-series models (7B, 13B, 30B) on two famous real-world datasets: \textit{CommonCrawl} and \textit{GitHub}.
-The sequence length and token distribution of these two datasets are presented in Fig.~\ref{fig:seq_token_flops_dist}.
+We evaluate \name to train LLaMA-series models (7B, 13B, 30B) on two famous real-world datasets: \textit{CommonCrawl} and \textit{GitHub}.
+The sequence length and token distribution of these two datasets are presented in Fig.~\ref{fig:moti} (b).
 Excessively long sequences that exceed the context length are truncated.